A Framework for Generating Diverse Haskell-IO Exercise Tasks: Abstract

 \section{Abstract}

-We present the design of a framework to automatically generate a large range of different exercise tasks on Haskell-I/O programming.
-Automatic task generation is useful in many different ways.
-Manual task creating is a time consuming process, so automating it saves valuable time for the educator.
-Together with an automated assessment system automatic task generation allows students to practice with as many exercise tasks as needed.
-Additionally, each student can be given a slightly different version of a task, reducing issues regarding plagiarism that arise naturally in an e-learning environment.
-Our task generation is centered around a specification language for I/O behavior that we developed in an earlier work.
-The task generation framework, an EDSL in Haskell, provides powerful primitives for the creation of various artifacts, including program code, from specifications.
-We will not go into detail on the technical realization of these primitives.
-This article instead showcases how such artifacts and the framework as a whole can be used to build exercise tasks templates that can then be (randomly) instantiated.
+We present the design of a framework to describe parametrized exercise tasks on Haskell-I/O programming.
+Parametrized tasks can be instantiated randomly to quickly generate different instances of a task.
+Such automatic task generation is useful in many different ways.
+Manual task creation can be a time-consuming process, so formulating a task design once and then automatically generating different variations can save valuable time for the educator.
+The descriptions of tasks also serve as easy to understand documentation and can be reused in new task designs.
+On the student's side automatic task generation, together with an automated assessment system, enables practicing on as many fresh exercise tasks as needed.
+Students can also each be given a slightly different version of tasks, reducing issues regarding plagiarism arising naturally in an e-learning environment.
+Our task generation is centered around a specification language for I/O behavior we developed in earlier work.
+The task generation framework, an embedded domain specific language in Haskell, provides powerful primitives for the creation of various artifacts from specifications, including program code.
+We do not go into detail on the technical realization of these primitives.
+Our focus is on showcasing how such artifacts can be used as an alternative to the verbal description of requirements for different types of programming exercise tasks.
+By doing so, we are able to automatically generate a diverse range of task designs.